darksworm/chordboard/README.md

 ### API Configuration

+The application supports two ways to configure the API URL:

+#### Development Environment

-The application uses environment variables to configure the API URL.
-You can customize the API URL by setting the `VITE_API_URL` environment variable in the appropriate `.env` file:
+During development, the API URL is configured using environment variables in the appropriate `.env` file:

 - `.env`: Default environment variables for all environments
 - `.env.development`: Environment variables for development (overrides `.env`)